mboussaa/NoveltyTesting/README.md

 A test sequence (population) is a set of test suites <br>
 A test suite (individual or solution) is a set of test cases <br>
 A test case is a random call to a service with random data<br><br>
-To do so, the method newPopulation() generated random test suites and add them to a test sequence which represents the whole population.<br><br>
+To do so, the method newPopulation() generate random test suites and add them to a test sequence which represents the whole population.<br><br>
 A test suite (solution) is generated and exectued like this way : <br>
 -We define a random size for a test suite<br>